YAI Network Compliance and Ethics Program

 Any employee, who witnesses or is aware of behavior that is inconsistent with the Code of Conduct, or with any laws and regulations governing the operations of the YAI Network, must report this behavior to his or her supervisor.
 If the employee is not comfortable making such a report to his or her supervisor, the employee must report it to another manager with whom he or she does feel comfortable.
 The manager may be the Chief Quality, Compliance, & Ethics Officer, the Chief Human Resources Officer, or any other member of the managerial staff.

-If an employee wishes to report such a problem or concern to management anonymously and confidentially, he or she may do so by calling our Compliance Hotline at 212.273.6100, ext.
-2427.
+If an employee wishes to report such a problem or concern to management anonymously and confidentially, he or she may do so by calling our Compliance Hotline at 212.273.6161.
 This number is printed in the Compliance Manual, and is posted in all YAI Network program locations.

 All YAI Network staff receives clear guidance and supervision as to the agency’s standards and expectations regarding compliance and ethics.
 Any YAI Network employee who violates the Code of Conduct, or fails to report either actual or suspected noncompliance as described above, will be subject to disciplinary action.
 This may include sanctions up to and including termination.